1weiho/next-lens/README.md

 # next-lens

 `next-lens` is a CLI companion for developers building with the Next.js App Router.
-It scans your project for API route handlers and turns them into quick insights you can read right from the terminal.
+It scans your project for API route handlers and turns them into quick insights you can read right from the terminal, inspired by Laravel's artisan command.

 ## Features